Signature and Seal Markings:

 The five different fan silhouette shapes have been here assigned arbitrary numbers 1 through 5.

 To indicate a fan design these shape designations are added to the 36 Series number separated by a hyphen.

 127-1 is the Fan Series design with fan shape 1 in the 127 Shrimp and Clam theme.

 Like all other designs in this series, 127-1 was only produced in a single print run, and few copies are currently documented.
 All of the Fan Series prints were originally distributed tipped into recessed wells of presentation sheets with the overall project title, 篁子生画選, Koushisei Gasen, embossed in their lower margins.

 theme is one of the many entirely regular themes represented by a complete fan quintet and a color woodblock print.

-Three of the five fan designs (including 127-1) have seal C which indicates a carving date during the first half of 1934.
+Three of the five fan designs (including 127-1) have seal C which indicates a carving date before the end of the first quarter of 1934.